Rocky5/ENVIOS/README.md

 * NonCommercial — You may not use the material for commercial purposes.
 * ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-### JELOS Software
+### ENVIOS (JELOS) Software
-Copyright 2021-present Fewtarius
+JELOS Copyright 2021-present Fewtarius
+ENVIOS Copyright 2022-present Fewtarius & Rocky5

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.